replicatedhq/kots.io/content/kots-cli/getting-started.md

 KOTS is a kubectl plugin to help manage Kubernetes Off-The-Shelf software.
 The Kots plugin runs locally, on any computer that has kubectl installed.
 Kots doesn’t run in a cluster, but it helps manage the preflight, install, support and upgrade process of third party software in Kubernetes.

-In addition to Kots, Kotsadm is another open source component designed to run as an Admin Console along with a Kots application.
+In addition to Kots, the Admin Console (Kotsadm) is another open source component designed to run as an Admin Console along with a Kots application.
 Kotsadm is installed in the cluster and provides a web-based UI to manage the lifecycle of a Kots application.
 The Kots plugin can install and configure Kotsadm during installation and upgrade of a Kots application.

 ## How To Install
 To start, install Kots using the Krew plugin manager: